laurenhamel/grunt-copy-deps/README.md

     target: {
       options: {
         /**
-         * All files paths are relative to
+         * All file paths are relative to
          * the `node_modules/` directory.
          */
         exclude: {